8bitpineapple/playtime_mac_linux/README.md

 ## Getting Started
 [Download the latest version of Python](https://www.python.org/downloads/) for your operating system, connect your OnionUI SD card to your computer, and

-Copy your database from your SD card onto your pc
++ Copy your database from your SD card onto your pc

-Database is located on your sd card in /Saves/CurrentProfile/play_activity
++ Database is located on your sd card in /Saves/CurrentProfile/play_activity

-Place playtime.py in the same directory
++ Place playtime.py in the same directory

-run `python3 playtime.py`
++ run `python3 playtime.py`

-Reupload your now updated database to your device.
++ Reupload your now updated database to your device.

-NOTE: For now only Windows is supported.
-Support for macOS and Linux is coming soon.